-With cryptocurrencies like Bitcoin available to buy, invest, and trade, you may be asking, “do I pay taxes on cryptocurrencies as an expat?”
+With cryptocurrencies available to buy, invest, and trade, you may wonder, “do I pay taxes on cryptocurrencies as an expat?”

 This post will explain what exactly cryptocurrencies are and why they are important for US expat taxes.

 To start, cryptocurrency is a type of digital currency and is typically not issued by a central government or bank.
 The first and most well-known cryptocurrency was Bitcoin, released in 2009.